 Adapting It to Your Life

 Older starters should run-walk longer before going continuous.
 Returning runners can compress the timeline if their last running block was within two years.
 Parents with limited time can do shorter sessions and still make progress, as long as the frequency holds.
+People with a history of joint issues should add an extra rest day per week and lean harder into strength training.

 How ooddle Personalizes This